MultiPA: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios: Our Multi-task Pronunciation Assessment model

 \subsubsection{Word-level features}

 Word-level features are aligned on a word-by-word basis, with the length equal to the number of words in the target transcript.
-The word level features include word-embeddings, phone vectors, and word-alignment features.
-The word-embedding is the concatenation of RoBERTa \cite{liu2019roberta} embeddings from target and perceived transcripts.
+These features include word-embeddings, phone vectors, and word-alignment features.
+The word-embedding is the concatenation of RoBERTa~\cite{liu2019roberta} embeddings from target and recognized transcripts.
 The phone vector is the one-hot-encoded phones of the word.
-The word-alignment feature is computed using the alignment information with the transcripts, including duration (measuring the time each word takes), interval (indicating the time gap from the preceding word), time difference (capturing the variance in start and end times between words in the two transcripts), distance (reflecting the Levenshtein distance between words in the two transcripts), aligned word count (counting the number of words aligned with the target word), phone distance (quantifying the matched phones between target word and the aligned perceived words), and phone ratio (expressing the ratio of phones in the target word to those in the perceived word).
+The word-alignment feature is computed using the alignment information with the transcripts, including duration (measuring the time each word takes), interval (indicating the time gap from the preceding word), time difference (capturing the variance in start and end times between words in the two transcripts), distance (reflecting the Levenshtein distance between words in the transcripts), aligned word count (counting the number of words aligned with the target word), phone distance (quantifying the matched phones between target word and aligned recognized words), and phone ratio (expressing the ratio of phones in the target word to those in the recognized word).